CORPFIN 7102 - Advanced Finance (M)

 North Terrace Campus - Semester 1 - 2020

 General Course Information

-Course Code CORPFIN 7102 Course Advanced Finance (M) Coordinating Unit Adelaide Business School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Course Description This course provides an in-depth look at some of the main theoretical and research perspectives that have contributed to the academic literature in finance.
-Students will develop their ability to critically review issues in financial economics and corporate finance.
-Financial economics topics include asset pricing models, market efficiency, behavioural finance, trading mechanisms, and volatility.
-Corporate finance topics include capital structure, signalling models, executive compensation, and takeovers.
-This is a readings-based course in which students will critically review scholarly research articles each week.
+Course Code CORPFIN 7102 Course Advanced Finance (M) Coordinating Unit Business School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Course Description This course is designed to: Obtain an in-depth understanding of some of the main theoretical and research perspectives that have contributed to the literature in finance; & Ability to critically review issues in financial economics and corporate finance respectively.
+Financial economics topics include: asset pricing models, market efficiency, behavioural finance, trading mechanisms and volatility.
+Corporate finance topics include: capital structure, signalling models, executive compensation and takeovers.
+This is a readings-based course in which students will critically review scholarly research articles each week in advance.
 It will be the responsibility of students to select additional readings for each session.
-It is suggested that this should be a shared responsibility with students taking turns to choose and disseminate material among course lecturers and other class members ahead of time, for each class.
+It is suggested that this should be a shared responsibility with students taking turns to choose material and make copies of it available to course lecturers and other class members.
+Students should distribute this extra reading material one week prior to the session.
 Students are to come to each session prepared to summarise and comment on what they have read.
-It is anticipated that a minimum of five to eight hours of preparation time will be required.
-Class presentations are expected to be comprehensive, requiring not only mastery of the arguments, but also to be supported by visual material.
-Participation marks will be awarded for the demonstration of effective reading and an understanding of the arguments presented.
+It is anticipated that a minimum of five - eight hours of preparation time will be required.
+Class presentations are expected to be comprehensive requiring not only mastery of the arguments but also supported by visual material.
+Participation marks will be awarded for demonstration of effective reading and understanding the arguments presented.

 Course Coordinator: Associate Professor Jean CanilCourse Coordinator: Jean Canil

 Room 12.34, Nexus 10 (10 Pulteney Street)Telephone: 8313 5534